hapax/hapax.github.io/assets/exponential.md

 #### From compound interest to small change

-One remarkable fact about the exponential is how it responds to small changes.
+Another unique property of the exponential is how it responds to small changes.
 Consider some tiny $\delta \ll 1$.
 The usual index laws and the power series tell us that